Saturday, 26 February 2011

 The Surrealists believed that madness, too, unlocked the doors to the unconscious,.

-She was however an ardent 'apostle' of friendship between women.
-Indeed the 'Lucasia' mentioned so lovingly in 'Wiston Vault' was one of her intimates - Anne Owen, afterwards Viscountess Dungannon.
+She was also an ardent 'apostle' of friendship between women.
+Indeed the 'Lucasia' mentioned so lovingly in the following poem 'Wiston Vault' was one of her intimates - Anne Owen, afterwards Viscountess Dungannon.
 The famous Jeremy Taylor dedicated to her a book which has friendship as its theme.

 'Wiston' is a sea-coast village in Pembrokeshire.
 The church 'restored' in the 1860s. still exists.